Also known as the Colt 45s

 The peak J.R.
 Richard (1971-1980) reached in the late 1970s was higher than any other Astro pitcher, even higher than Mike Scott (1983-1991) or Nolan Ryan (1980-1988).
 He went 96-65 between 1975-1980.
 Dale Murphy said when asked about the toughest pitcher he ever faced; “Anybody who played in the late 1970s or early 1980s will probably give you the same answer: J.R.
 Richard.”
 On July 14th, 1980 Richard went numb in his right arm and had double vision.
 He left the game.
 The Houston doctors couldn’t figure out the cause.
 Rumors circulated about his lack of commitment.
 Then during a July 30th rehab workout he collapsed in the outfield.
 Test showed that he had a stroke.
 Further tests indicated he had had two others.
 He would never pitch another Major League Baseball game.
 J.R.
 Richard (1971-1980) did enough in his time before the strokes to edge out Mike Scott and Nolan Ryan for the #4 spot.

-By the system we use to grade managers Larry Dierker (1997-2001) leads A.J.
-Hinch (2015-Present) through the 2018 season 14-12.
-Led by the “Killer Bees”, Dierker’s Astros won the National League Central Title in 4 of the 5 years he was at the helm.
+Larry Dierker (1997-2001) led Houston at the time of the “Killer Bees”.
+Dierker’s Astros won the National League Central Title in 4 of the 5 years he was at the helm.
 Their overall record in those five seasons was 435-348.
 They never made it out of the first round of the playoffs.
 A.J.
 Hinch (2015-Present) is Houston’s current manager.
-In his five years the Astros record is better than Dierker’s (455-321).
-They’ve won at least 100 games in each of the last two years, and appear to be headed for the century mark for the third straight time in 2019.
+In his six years the Astros record is better than Dierker’s (481-329).
+They’ve won at least 100 games in each of the last three seasons.
 This again raises the question of what to do with current figures.
 We’re pretty sure that three years from now Hinch will be clearly ahead, but is he there yet?
 It’s very close, but yes he is.

 The three best players in Houston Astro history are the “Killer Bees”.
 Lance Berkman is clearly behind the other two, so that leaves the discussion to center on longtime teammates Craig Biggio and Jeff Bagwell.
 Craig Biggio made the All Star team at three separate positions (catcher, center field, and second base) during his 20 years in Houston.
 Note that those are three of the most demanding defensive positions, and he was good at all of them.
 How many players in baseball history can say that?
 Honus Wagner is the only one that comes to mind.